CS 70

 Exceptions: What You Can Do Alone

 Before you meet together, you can and should read over the assignment.
-Print it out.
-Make notes on it.
-Highlight important parts.
+Consider printing it out so you can make notes on it and highlight important parts.
 (The assignments in CS 70 can be complicated, so marking them up yourself can be very helpful.)

 Similarly, you are always free to mull the assignment over in your head.
 You can think about your algorithms and how they could work better, and, if you have a bug, you can think about how to solve it.
 You may also reread the code the two of you have written when you are alone, but you usually cannot change it without your partner present.